lemon857/DeepDungeons/README.md

 ## Items description

 Items have a four tiers: `common`, `uncommon`, `startling`, `incredible`
-Now game have five items - key, knife, bone, rope, leather
+Now game have five items - key, knife, bone, rope, leather, candy, meat, bottle of water, cup of tea
 key have unique color which open only one locked door
 knife is a base weapon
 bone, rope and leather - common items for craft
+candy, meat - food
+bottle of water, cup of tea - drinks

 ## Mobs description